Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Days to first booked call.

 Hiring takes six weeks of postings, interviews, paperwork.
-Sarah is live the morning after onboarding.
+Sarah is live the same day.

 0